-Generally speaking, we recommend SpyOFF’s Ultra Secure mode.
-Here the extremely reliable OpenVPN protocol is used, which supports the AES encryption method with block lengths of 128 and 256 bits on all popular devices, such as Android, iOS, Linux, Mac OS X and Windows.
-Using digital certificates, OpenVPN authenticates data on both sides by means of a user name and password.
-When comparing the protocols, OpenVPN not only offers very good security, but also very high speed.
+In general we recommend OpenVPN to you.
+The OpenVPN protocol uses 256-bit AES encryption on all popular devices such as Android, iOS, Linux, Mac OS X, and Windows.
+Using digital certificates, OpenVPN authenticates data on both sides using username and password.
+OpenVPN offers you, when comparing the protocols, not only very good security, but also a very fast speed.

-L2TP is the all-round alternative to our protocols and is available for iOS, Linux, Mac OS X and Windows.
-L2TP supports the AES block cipher with key length of 128 bits, which is also combined with the Point-to-Point encryption from Microsoft.
-This combination is also considered highly secure and also functions extremely reliably.
-L2TP generally delivers a very good balance, as it achieves a middle ground with a good level of security and acceptable speed.
-However, the connection doesn’t quite achieve the speed of PPTP.
-In any case, L2TP is recommended as an alternative to OpenVPN.
+L2TP / IPSec is the all-round alternative of our protocols and available for iOS, Linux, Mac OS X and Windows.
+L2TP / IPSec supports the block cipher AES with a key length of 128 bit, which is additionally combined with the point-to-point encryption from Microsoft.
+This combination is also very safe and works extremely reliable.
+In general, L2TP / IPSec provides a very good balance, since a middle ground of good security and acceptable speed is achieved.
+However, the connection does not quite reach the speed of PPTP.
+As an alternative to OpenVPN, however, L2TP is definitely recommended.

-With PPTP you should then really only use SpyOFF if you want to bypass country blocks when streaming and are reliant on achieving the best possible speed.
-The setup of PPTP may be very simple, but this encryption does have security flaws.
-Via PPTP only the Point-to-Point encryption from Microsoft is supported, which on the one hand ensures a very fast connection, but on the other hand causes problems if your router does not support Generic Routing Encapsulation technology.
+With PPTP, you should really only use SpyOFF if you need the best possible speed when streaming.
+The setup of PPTP may be very easy, but this encryption introduces security flaws.
+PPTP only supports point-to-point encryption from Microsoft, which makes for a very fast connection but creates problems if your router does not support generic routing encapsulation.